 In this example a vertical line is drawn because there are two records for 1 January.
 You can resolve this by filtering out the doubled entries on the X axis or revise the query to include the grouping field, as shown in the following image.

 These two charts come from the same base data.
-The only difference is whether or not SQL Analytics sorted the X axis values.
+The only difference is whether or not Databricks SQL sorted the X axis values.